Bispectrum-window convolution via Hankel transform: Results

 The prediction for the unconvolved bispectrum is binned using the exact expression of eq.~\eqref{eq:binning_operator} (see also \cite{OddoEtal2020}), while the convolved prediction for both 2DFFTLog and 1DFFTLog approximation adopts the expansion method of eq.~\eqref{2d_expv2} and eq.~\eqref{1d_exp}, respectively.
 We have checked on a limited subset of configurations that even in the convolved bispectrum case, the difference between the expansion and the exact binning is below 0.5\%, more than an order of magnitude smaller than the effect of the window.

+We note in passing that the integral constraints correction in our setup is rather negligible.
+The correction term considered in \cite{PeacockNicholson1991, WilsonEtal2017} for the power spectrum, that would read here for the bispectrum as $\tilde{B}(0,0,0) W(\vec{k}_1) W(\vec{k}_1) W(\vec{k}_3)$, where $W(\vec{k})$ is the Fourier Transform of the properly normalized window function \eqref{W_x_for_bisp}, is less than $ 4 \cdot 10^{-4} \tilde{B}(0,0,0)$ for all the configurations considered.
+This is also due to the fact that the we excluded triangles with sides smaller than the fundamental frequency of the sphere $k_f^\mathrm{sphere}$.

 Figure \ref{fig:full_bisp_s2} shows the ratio of the measurements to the convolved model for all configurations up to $k_{\rm max} = 0.09\kMpc$, with the top panel corresponding to the 2DFFTlog approach and the bottom panel to the 1DFFTlog approximation.
 The error bars correspond to the error on the mean of ratios of the 10000 \pin{} data and the prediction.
-The 2DFFTLog based method matches the data fairly well with $\lesssim 2-3\%$ errors and a marginal, residual dependence on shape.
+The 2DFFTLog-based method matches the data fairly well with $\lesssim 2-3\%$ errors and a marginal, residual dependence on shape.
 The discrepancy becomes slightly worse on large scales but is still within $\lesssim 5\%$ error level.
 Here we observe a scatter among the very first points slightly larger then the estimated error bars.
-This could be due to finite density of the random catalog adopted in the bispectrum estimator and to the fact that a single random has been used for all measurements.
+This could be due to the finite density of the random catalog adopted in the bispectrum estimator and to the fact that a single random has been used for all measurements.

 In the case of the 1DFFTLog approximation we notice differences with the measurements up to 6-7\% and a similar but larger shape-dependence.
-We also notice that at large scale, in addition to the scatter mentioned above, it tends to underestimate the usual suppression of power.
+We also notice that at large scale, in addition to the scatter mentioned above, the 1DFFTLog method tends to underestimate the usual suppression of power.
 It should be noted, on the other hand, that the 1D approximation fares relatively well, despite the crude simplification.

-In figure~\ref{fig:full_bisp_s2} we also singled-out, as blue points, those triangles where all sides are larger than $10 k_f \approx 0.04\kMpc $.
+In figure~\ref{fig:full_bisp_s2} we also singled out, as blue points, those triangles where all sides are larger than $10 k_f \approx 0.04\kMpc $.
 This is approximately equivalent to the triangles selected for the analysis of \cite{GilMarinEtal2015, GilMarinEtal2015B}, where the 1DFFTLog method is applied.
 The motivation was to exclude the configurations where the effect of the window is not properly accounted for by the 1D approximation.
-Indeed, this appears to be the case in our spherical, ideal case, with lower systematic errors and smaller dependence on scale.
+Indeed, in the case of our spherical, ideal case, configurations excluding those pathological triangles have a lower systematic errors and smaller dependence on scale.